PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 20:00:24
+Last updated: 2024-04-02 20:01:32
-Random Quote: A good plan violently executed now is better than a perfect plan executed next week. - George S. Patton
+Random Quote: Marriage: A friendship recognized by the police. - Robert Louis Stevenson